Last Updated on May 26, 2023 by Dominique de Merteuil

 The trouble is, I left it in the deadly plastic for longer than I would like to admit.
 A layer of silk deteriorated because of a reaction with the plastic.

-Thankfully it’s not affecting the structure of the garment and I can still wear it.
+Thankfully it’s not affecting the garment’s structure and I can still wear it.

 It did make me think about how many of us vintage vixens, have had clothes damaged because of not storing them correctly or misusing them without even being aware of what we did wrong.

-Also, though I know that most of us aren’t big wearers of pre-1920s clothes, I’ve consulted an expert who works for several museums and handles antique textiles and costumes on a daily basis.
+Also, though I know that most of us aren’t big wearers of pre-1920s clothes, I’ve consulted an expert who works for several museums and handles antique textiles and costumes daily.

 The culmination of which is the bullet-point bible below, which I sincerely hope will help you to protect your valuable vintage investments from similar mistakes to that which I made.

-How to Take Care of Vintage Clothes Step by Step
+How to Take Care for Vintage Clothes Step by Step

 DO YOU HANG YOUR VINTAGE CLOTHES PROPERLY?